MBoemo/DNAscent/docs/source/forkSense.rst

         --makeSignatures          writes replication stress signatures to a bed files (default: off).

 The only required inputs of ``DNAscent forkSense`` is the output file produced by ``DNAscent detect`` and the order in which the analogues were pulsed.
 In the example command above, the ``--order`` flag indicates that EdU was pulsed first, and BrdU was pulsed second.
 No information about the pulse length is needed.
-Note that the detect file must have been produced using the ResNet algorithm from DNAscent v3.0 or later; ``DNAscent forkSense`` is not compatible with legacy HMM-based detection or BrdU-only detection.

 Output